Leah Manning: Last years

 Manning was appointed a Dame Commander of the Order of the British Empire in 1966.
 She remained active in educational work (opposing comprehensive schools) and her autobiography (called A Life for Education) was published in 1970.
-Her last years, before her death at age 91, were spent in the NUT Home for Retired Teachers at Elstree, England.
+Her last years were spent in the NUT Home for Retired Teachers at Elstree, England.

+Leah Manning died in Elstree on 15 September 1977, aged 91, and left her body to medical research.

 Legacy

 She was remembered in 2002 by the renaming of a Bilbao square as Plaza de Mrs Leah Manning; a commemorative plaque from the Basque Children of '37 Association was presented to the British House of Commons.

 A room is named in her honour at Homerton College, Cambridge.

 A blue plaque was erected to Leah Manning in 2020 on the site of the former ragged school in New Street, Cambridge which is now owned by Anglia Ruskin University and is used as their Institute of Music Therapy.
 Her work on behalf of the new community Harlow New Town has been commemorated in the name of a day care centre for elderly people in Harlow Town Park.